0xSero/partisia-docs/docs/operator-9-node-health.md

 **Your node is working when:**

 - Your node is producing blocks when chosen as producer.
 At the moment nodes take turns based on their index from the list of [committee members](https://dashboard.partisiablockchain.com/info/consensus).
 This can be affirmed in the metrics explained below.
 - Your node is signing blocks.
+Can be checked in the logs as explained below.
 - Your node is running the newest version of Partisia Software.
+The easiest way to assure this is by implementing automatic updates.

 ### The following section covers how to: